Separation of heaven and earth

+The separation of heaven and earth is a cross-cultural creation myth event.
+The separation serves the role of differentiating the chaotic, undifferentiated cosmos (sometimes interpreted as a universal cosmic ocean) into coherent and organized parts.

+The mechanics and cause differ from one story to another, but is usually either a spontaneous process, or a result of the agency of a deity.
+In ancient Near Eastern texts, the original mass that is separated is a solid in older Sumerian literature, but becomes a water in younger Akkadian literature (such as the Enuma Elish).
+Sumerian literature mentions the separation event most frequently than any other.

+By region

-Ancient Near Eastern cosmology
+Ancient Near East

-The cosmic and physical union (mythologically symbolized as a marriage) of heaven and earth is spoken of in ancient Near Eastern texts stretching back to the 3rd millennium BC.
-The first source that mentions their separation is from the late 3rd millennium BC, known as the Song of the hoe.
-During the 2nd millennium BC, these texts entirely shift in focus from describing a union of heaven and earth, to describing a separation between the two, as shown by Sumerian, Akkadian, Phoenician, Egyptian, and Greek mythologies.
-In older Sumerian texts from the 3rd to early 2nd millennia BC, the original mass that was separated was a solid.
-In the younger Akkadian tradition, such as the Enuma Elish, the original mass was a water.
-In the Sumerian sources, heaven and earth are separated over the course of "long days and nights" (resembling the timeline in the Genesis creation narrative), by two gods: Anu, the King of Heaven, and Enlil, the King of Earth.
-Sumerian literature mentions the separation of heaven and earth more than any other literature, but all of the references are in passing.
+Heaven and earth are described as being in a cosmic and physical, symbolized as a marriage, in the earliest literature from the ancient Near East (like the Sumerian Song of the hoe), and as a common and recurring mythological motif later (like in the Danaids of Aeschylus).
+In the 2nd millennium BC, some texts shift emphasis from the union, to the separation, between heaven and earth, an idea that begins to be seen not only in Sumerian but also in Akkadian, Phoenician, Egyptian, and Greek mythologies.

-The immediate cause of the separation event differs depending on the text.
-Usually, it is caused directly by the god Enlil, or it is a spontaneous event.
-In the Song of the hoe, Enlil is responsible.
-The first line in the creation myth of the tablet KAR 4 mentions the event: "After heaven was made distant and separated from earth, (its) trusty companion".
-The event is also mentioned in other stories like Lugalbanda in the Mountain Cave, the Debate between silver and copper, Enki and Ninmah, OIP 99 113 ii and 136 iii.
-The introduction of an old Sumerian story called Gilgamesh, Enkidu, and the Netherworld says that heaven is carried off from the earth by the sky god Anu to become the possession of the wind god Enlil.
-Other Sumerian and Akkadian sources also have this idea, prominently in the Akkadian Enuma Elish.
-In this work, the god Marduk divides the corpse of the slain primordial goddess Tiamat into two parts, one stretched out to create heaven, the other to create the earth.
-As begins in lines 135–138:135 The Lord [Marduk] rested, examining her [Tiamat's] dead body, 136.
+One source says that the separation happens over the course of "long days and nights" by Anu, the King of Heaven, and Enlil, the King of Earth.
+According to one cuneiform tablet (KAR 4): "After heaven was made distant and separated from earth, (its) trusty companion".
+The event is also mentioned in many other Sumerian sources (including Lugalbanda in the Mountain Cave, the Debate between silver and copper, Enki and Ninmah, OIP 99 113 ii and 136 iii, etc).
+One version, in Gilgamesh, Enkidu, and the Netherworld, says that heaven was carried off from the earth by the sky god Anu to become the possession of the wind god Enlil.

+Akkadian sources also have this idea, prominently including the Enuma Elish, where Marduk divides the corpse of the slain primordial goddess Tiamat into two, one stretched out to create heaven, the other to create the earth:135 The Lord [Marduk] rested, examining her [Tiamat's] dead body, 136.
 To divide the abortion (and) to create ingenious things (therewith).
 137. He split her open like a mussel (?) into two (parts); 138.
-Half of her he set in place and formed the sky (therewith) as a roof....The separation event is found in Hittite texts.
+Half of her he set in place and formed the sky (therewith) as a roof....The separation event is also found in Hittite texts.
 In the Song of Kumarbi, it is implicit.
 It is explicit in the Song of Ullikummi, where the giant Upelluri, a counterpart of Atlas, say: "When heaven and earth were built upon me I knew nothing of it, and when they came and cut heaven and earth asunder with a cleaver I knew nothing of it."